Depress the Brake To Start Engine

 Which vehicles are affected by this warming?

-Depress Brake To Start Engine may come in many makes, including Acura, Audi, BMW, Ford, Chevrolet, Dodge, Chrysler, Lexus, Mercedes-Benz, Toyota, Honda, Volkswagen, Volvo, etc.
+Depressing brakes to start engines may come in many forms, including Acura, Audi, BMW, Ford, Chevrolet, Dodge, Chrysler, Lexus, Mercedes-Benz, Toyota, Honda, Volkswagen, and Volvo.

 What does depress brake pedal mean